LOUDON, New Hampshire – It’s been called PJ1, VHT and the sticky stuff, but it’s been most commonly known as traction compound.

 A suggestion for streamlining future references: NASCAR should call it gone – and heed the advice of a rising chorus in its Cup garage.

-After finishing third Sunday on New Hampshire Motor Speedway asphalt unsullied by the spray of traction compound (or “the glue” as it’s pejoratively known in some circles), Brad Keselowski responded “Absoulely,” when asked if NACASR should stop applying PJ1 the rest of the season.
+After finishing third Sunday on New Hampshire Motor Speedway asphalt unsullied by the spray of traction compound (or “the glue” as it’s pejoratively known in some circles), Brad Keselowski responded “Absolutely,” when asked if NASCAR should stop applying PJ1 the rest of the season.

 “I just wanted to put on a good show to make sure the racetrack and NASCAR knew that we don’t need that PJ1 stuff to put on a good race,” he said.
 “We don’t need that crap.
 I thought it was one of the best races of the year.
 I’m curious what the Jeff Gluck poll says.
 If it doesn’t win, then I don’t know.
 But maybe this will get them to stop putting that stuff down.”

 The decision to skip the application of PJ1 at New Hampshire was made late last week.
 After initially deciding to wait on putting it down until after the Xfinity race because of how it would affect the Modified Series (on another tire), NASCAR decided to forego PJ1 altogether.